The Pilgrimage for Grace

 Pleading for the return of the English nation to the Old Faith

-Uniting in London with Chapters from other Catholic shrines, chapels and parishes
+Uniting in London with pilgrims from other Catholic shrines, chapels and parishes

-Receiving Solemn Benediction at the Tower of London at 3 pm on Bank Holiday Monday
+Participating in a closing liturgy at Tower Hill at 3 pm on Bank Holiday Monday

 Catholic England Returning